nihil21/fast-ica-pulp/README.md

 Blind source separation of sEMG signals using PULP platform

 ## Usage
-First of all, use `docker-compose run --rm smeg-bss` to run the container and open a shell.
+First of all, use `docker-compose run --rm pulp` to run the container and open a shell.
 Then, move to the directory containing the project (i.e. `~/workspace/fast-ica`) and compile it using `make clean all`; you can set the following variables:

 - `COMP`: number of independent components;